mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: User must be marked as staff</span>

-When you first log in to the Admin area, you’ll see some top-level stats at the foot of the page, including the number of reports published on the site, the number of updates, the number of alerts set up and the number of user questionnaires sent out.
+When you log in to the Admin area and click Stats in the admin navigation, you’ll see some top-level statistics, including the number of reports published on the site, the number of updates, and the number of alerts set up.
 This can be useful for a quick snapshot of activity.

 For a more detailed breakdown, visit the stats dashboard.
-This can be accessed by typing ‘/dashboard’ on the end of your FixMyStreet url.
+This can be accessed by going to "Summary statistics" from the admin stats page, or by typing ‘/dashboard’ on the end of your FixMyStreet url.

 From here, you can access statistics on: